angeltried/Plan-your-day/readme.md

 * html
   1. Cloned starter code into other folder then made my own folder with new repository.
+  2. moved the links to one line each.
+  3.

 * css
+1. made a boodstrap file and copy paste code

 * Java
+1. made a bootstrap file and copy paste code.
+2.